 Toddler busy bags for traveling can be easy and simple to make, but also can be used for several different things.
 I have made busy bags for my toddler for traveling purposes and when baby #2 came along for something for her to do while I nursed.

 When making busy bags you want to keep in mind what the purpose of them are.
-Do you want them to be able to be used on a small table (think airplane), in the carseat, or once you arrive to your destination?
+Are you needing to be able to be used on a small table (think airplane), in the carseat, or once you arrive to your destination?
 Do you want them to be activities that the toddler can do primarily by themselves?
-Do you prefer practice skills activities or just for fun activities.
+Are these activities ones you prefer to be practice skills or just for fun activities?
 These are just a few things to think about while prepping your busy bags.

 1.Wiffle Ball and Pipe Cleaners: Wiffle balls can be found in the golf section at Walmart.
 Then, cut some pipe cleaners in half.
 The toddler get to use their fine motor stills to put the pipe cleaners through.
 Add conversation by using different lengths of pipe cleaners and different colors.